charles-m-doan/distinction-space/content/Supportive/On_Costs.md

 ---

 ## II.
-The Cost of Rejecting the MAF
+The Cost of Rejecting the DC

-Rejecting the MAF is not a matter of adopting an alternative metaphysical position within a shared space.
+Rejecting the DC is not a matter of adopting an alternative metaphysical position within a shared space.
 It is a refusal to accept the constitutive constraints that make any such space available in the first place.

 The costs of rejection are therefore not theoretical disagreements, but **semantic and structural losses**.